jihedmastouri/jihedmastouri/readme.md

 Hello there,
 - 👋🏽 My name is **Jihed Mastouri**, but you can call me **MJ**.
 - 💻 I am a **computer engineering student** and a **web developer**.
 - 🛠️ I am passionate about computer science as a whole.
-I spend most of my time on the computer, building and reading about things.
-Otherwise, I am either hanging out with my friends or with my **camera** 📷.
+I spend most of my time on the computer, building and reading stuff.
+Otherwise, I am either hanging out with my friends or my **camera** 📷.
-- ⚔️ A childhood of watching movies and playing video games has taught me to seek out **adventure**, so do not hesitate to reach out to me if you have a **challenge**.
+- ⚔️ A childhood of watching movies and playing video games had taught me to seek out **adventure**, so do not hesitate to reach out to me if you have a **challenge**.

 **Welcome to my GITHUB!**